W. D. Ross: Life

 With the outbreak of World War I, Ross joined the army in 1915 with a commission on the special list.
 He held a series of positions involved with the supply of munitions.
 At the time of the armistice he held the rank of major and was Deputy Assistant Secretary in the Ministry of Munitions.
 He was made an Officer of the Order of the British Empire in 1918 in recognition of his wartime service.
 For his post-war services to various public bodies he was made a Knight Commander of the Order of the British Empire in 1938.

 Ross was White's Professor of Moral Philosophy (1923–1928), Provost of Oriel College, Oxford (1929–1947), Vice-Chancellor of the University of Oxford from 1941 to 1944 and Pro-Vice-Chancellor (1944–1947).
 He was president of the Aristotelian Society from 1939 to 1940.
-He was elected a Fellow of the British Academy and was its President from 1936–to 1940.
+He was elected a Fellow of the British Academy and was its president from 1936 to 1940.
 Of the many governmental committees on which he served one was the Civil Service Tribunal, of which he was chairman.
 One of his two colleagues was Leonard Woolf, who thought that the whole system of fixing governmental remuneration should be on the same basis as the US model, dividing the civil service into a relatively small number of pay grades.
 Ross did not agree with this radical proposal.
 In 1947 he was appointed chairman of the first Royal Commission on the Press, United Kingdom, elected an honorary fellow of Trinity College Dublin, and elected an International Member of the American Philosophical Society.
 He was elected to the American Academy of Arts and Sciences in 1950.

 He died in Oxford on 5 May 1971.
 He is memorialised on his parents' grave in the Grange Cemetery in Edinburgh.

 Family

-His younger brother was Rev Donald George Ross (1879-1943).
+His younger brother was minister Donald George Ross (1879–1943).

 He married Edith Ogden in 1906 and they had four daughters, Margaret (who married Robin Harrison), Eleanor, Rosalind (who married John Miller Martin), and Katharine.
 Edith died in 1953.

 He was a cousin of Berriedale Keith.